Magisk-Modules-Alt-Repo/compatible-magisk-mirroring/README.md

 ## DISCLAIMER

 * I am not responsible for any damage that may occur to your device, so it is your own choice to attempt this module.
-This module doesn't guarantee any magisk modue to be able to install and run on incompatible magisk variants and KernelSU.
+This module doesn't guarantee any magisk module to be able to install and run on incompatible magisk variants and KernelSU.
 <br/>

 ##